Papers

 Analyzing Transformer LLMs with Minicons

-The paper "minicons: Enabling Flexible Behavioral and Representational Analyses of Transformer LLMs" introduces the minicons library, a tool aimed at facilitating research on transformer-based LLMs (LMs) for NLP.
+The paper "minicons: Enabling Flexible Behavioral and Representational Analyses of Transformer LLMs" introduces the minicons library, a tool aimed at facilitating research on transformer-based LMs for NLP.
 The library presents a standardized API that empowers researchers to conduct detailed behavioral and representational analyses of transformer LMs, handling both prediction-level and representation-level analyses without necessitating additional supervised learning or fine-tuning.

 Overview of Minicons

 Minicons builds upon the widely used transformers library and focuses on two primary modes of analysis.
-At the prediction level, researchers can delve into the LLMs' abilities in word prediction tasks, applying methods to evaluate linguistic capacities, commonsense reasoning, and biases.
+At the prediction level, researchers can explore the LLMs' abilities in word prediction tasks, applying methods to evaluate linguistic capacities, commonsense reasoning, and biases.
 Representational analysis, on the other hand, involves the extraction of token and phrase embeddings from various layers of the model, inviting the investigation of the information encoded in these internal activations.

 Minicons consists of two core modules: